ccwatcher

 Documentation

-Because ccwatcher is still young, there's not too much.
-Read it here online or look at the files in the "doc" folder of your installation (you could use the online accessto my mercurial trunk to look at them, too).
+As I hope ccwatcher is rather self-explanatory, there's not too much.
+Please look at the files "README.txt" and "doc.txt" in the program package (you could use the online access to my mercurial trunk to look at them, too).

 Development and Bug reporting